ssvassiliev/Summer_School_OpenMP/_episodes/05-database-search.md

    int i;
    float curr_max;

-   /* Initialize with random values for (i=0; i<size; i++) {
+   /* Initialize with random values */
+   for (i=0; i<size; i++) {
       rand_nums[i] = rand();
    }

+   /* Find maximum */
    curr_max = 0.0;
    for (i=0; i<size; i++) {
       if (curr_max < rand_nums[i]) {
          curr_max = rand_nums[i];
       }
    }

    printf("Max value is %f\n", curr_max);
 }
 ~~~
-{: .source}
+{:.language-c}

-The first stab would be to make the for loop a parallel for loop.
+The first stab would be to make the `for` loop a `parallel for` loop.
 You would want to make sure that each thread had a private copy of the *curr_max* variable, since it will be written to.
 But, how do you find out which thread has the largest value?

 ## Reduction Operators

-You could create an array of `curr_maxes`, but getting that to work right would be messy.
+You could create an array of `curr_max` variables, but getting that to work right would be messy.
 How do you adapt to different NUM_THREADS?

  The keys here are
  1. To recognize the analogy with the problem of `total` from the last episode, and
- 2. To know about *reduction variables*.
+ 2. To know about `reduction variables`.

  A reduction variable is used to accumulate some value over parallel threads, like a sum, a global maximum, a global minimum, etc.
  The reduction operators that you can use are: